Sugerencia de edades

 Sí

 Matzah, as long as it has been modified to reduce the choking risk, may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
-Read our age-appropriate serving suggestions to learn how to modify matzah for a child’s age and eating ability.
+Matzah typically contains wheat and may contain other common allergens.

 Matzah is an ancient food with origins in the lands around the Mediterranean Sea.
 A symbol of hope, humility, and freedom, the unleavened bread plays a key role on the Seder plate at Pesach, the Jewish holiday of Passover, although matzah is also enjoyed at secular meals and other religious holidays throughout the year.
 While homemade matzah can be soft, most commercially-produced matzah is crispy like a thin cracker.
 Matzah may be made with wheat, rye, or other grains and ingredients depending on one’s faith and use of the food, and it may be sold as whole crackers or meal—a key feature of knaidel (matzah balls).

 Yes.
-Matzoh and other cracker-like foods can be challenging for babies and toddlers, have sharp edges that can hurt the mouth and throat, and are often considered choking hazards.
-To reduce the risk, thoroughly soften the matzah in a baby-friendly liquid or serve dishes made with finely-ground matzah meal.
+Matzah and other cracker-like foods can be challenging for babies and toddlers, have sharp edges that can hurt the mouth and throat, and are often considered choking hazards.
+To reduce the risk, prepare and serve matzah in an age-appropriate way, as described in the How to Serve section.
 As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.
-For more information on choking, visit our sections on gagging and choking and familiarize yourself with the list of common choking hazards.

 Yes.
 Matzah is commonly made with wheat or other glutenous grains such as barley and rye.
 Some varieties may contain eggs.
 Prior to sharing matzah with baby, it is important to introduce common food allergens on their own and rule them out as allergens before serving them together in a prepared food.
 This way, you’ll be able to identify which allergen is responsible if baby has a reaction.
 Then, when you are ready to offer matzah, you will be confident that they have already safely eaten any common food allergens in the dish.